-Innovation,
+Innovation, Built-in.

 Here, doing things differently is just called getting things done.